jgj1018/TIL/Books/The_Site_Reliability_Workbook.md

 - Ensure that an SRE reviews all major design docs, and that the team documents show how the new design affects the system architecture.
 If a design adds complexity, the SRE might be able to suggest alternatives that simplify the system.

+- Simplicity is a natural goal for SREs because simple systems tend to be reliable and easy to run.

+### Part II.
+Practices

+- project work is the other main bucket of SRE work.
+When a team’s interrupt work is well managed, they have time for longer-term engineering work to achieve stability, reliability, and availability goals.
+This might include software engineering projects aimed at improving the reliability of a service, or systems engineering projects like safely rolling out a new feature to a globally replicated service.

+- At Google, we specify that SREs should spend at least 50% of their time on project work; anything less makes for unsustainable engineering and burned-out, unhealthy teams.
+While every team and organization needs to find its own healthy balance, we’ve found that about one-third of time spent on operational tasks and two-thirds of time spent on project work is just about right

+- Remember one caveat when finding your ideal balance: a team that spends too little of its time on operational tasks risks operational underload.
+In this situation, engineers might start to forget crucial aspects of the service they are responsible for.
+You can counter operational underload by taking more risks and moving faster—for example, shorten your release cycles, push more features per release, or perform more disaster recovery testing.
+If your team is perpetually underloaded, consider onboarding related services or handing back a service that no longer needs SRE support to the development team

+- there should be a continuous feedback loop between the sources of operational load and the project work that systematically improves production.
+This longer-term work might involve moving to more robust storage systems, redesigning frameworks to reduce brittleness or maintenance load, or addressing systemic sources of outages and incidents.

+### Chapter 8.
+On-Call

+- At Google, the overall goal of being on-call is to provide coverage for critical services, while making sure that we never achieve reliability at the expense of an on-call engineer’s health.

+- Psychological safety3 is vital for effective on-call rotations.
+Since being on-call can be daunting and highly stressful, on-call engineers should be fully supported by a series of procedures and escalation paths to make their lives easier.